frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

       rows: 5

 It has the same metadata as we saw above but also includes our editing related to missing values and data types.
-We didn't change all the wrong data types manually because providing proper missing values had fixed it automatically.
+We didn't change all the wrong data types manually because providing proper missing values has fixed it automatically.
 Now we have a resource descriptor.
 In the next section, we will show why metadata matters and how to use it.

 ## Extracting Data